 I read books that were meticulously documented.
 I watched congressional testimony, I read memoir after memoir.
 I read about the top secret plan to secretly bring brilliant Nazis to the United States after World War II called Operation Paperclip.
 (And why was it top secret?
 Because the citizens of the United States would have justly cried out for criminal trials instead of what these Nazis received—new identities and prestigious jobs in rocketry and in psychological arenas, the study and manipulation of the human brain and mind.)

-I learned about the surge of returning SRA memories that happened in the 1980s and early 1990s and the False Memory Syndrome Foundation that was started in the 1990s to seek to discredit the survivors and their therapists.
+I learned about the surge of returning satanic ritual abuse (SRA) memories that happened in the 1980s and early 1990s and the False Memory Syndrome Foundation that was started in the 1990s to seek to discredit the survivors and their therapists.
 (The woman whose mother started that foundation is a very respected university professor and the author of the book Blind to Betrayal.)

 I watched and read testimonial after testimonial from brave survivors who were actually willing to speak about what had happened to them at the hands of those who were seeking power and pleasure from the devil.
 (Those theistic Satanists that Joe Carter says there only a few hundred of in the United States, you know.)